vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 <img style="padding-left: 5em" src="/assets/vdp-simple4.png"/>

-How does this work?

->__Executive version__:  All sources of relevant metadata (internal to VISTA as well as external) will be transformed to a single integrated web-standard data model which is then annotated, normalized, and enriched.
+>__Executive summary__:  All sources of relevant metadata (internal to VISTA as well as external) will be transformed to a single integrated web-standard data model which is then annotated, normalized, and enriched.
 This enriched model is embedded back in VISTA and operationalized as a server-side, security-enabled, in-process, symmetric read/write transactional Master VISTA Data Model.

-and for the hipsters...

 >__Twitter version__: *VISTA has a Data Model.
 Let's use it!*